SummaryRead the full fact sheet

 - Feed your baby soon after birth, preferably within the first hour.

-- Before your milk ‘comes in’ your baby may feed up to 12 times in 24 hours.
+- Babies need to feed frequently, usually 8 to 12 times in 24 hours.

 - Hold your baby fully facing you and close to your body.

 - Touch the area between your baby’s nose and mouth with your nipple.
-This will encourage a wide mouth ready to take in the nipple and surrounding areola.
+This will encourage a wide mouth ready to take in the nipple and surrounding breast.

-- Breastfeeding doesn’t hurt if your baby is well attached.
+- Breastfeeding can be a bit uncomfortable in the beginning.
 If you feel pain, break the suction by gently inserting a clean finger in the corner of the baby’s mouth, and try again.
+Re-attaching your baby often helps.

-- If your baby is having difficulty attaching to the breast, hand express colostrum.
+- If your baby is having difficulty attaching to the breast, hand express your breastmilk and give it to them.

-- Remember, for most women breastfeeding is a skill to be learned.
+- Remember, for most women learning to breastfeed takes some time.
 Don’t be afraid to ask for help.

-- Young babies tire easily, so delay changing their nappy until after a feed.
+- Young babies find it easier to feed when mothers respond to their early feeding cues, so delay changing their nappy until after a feed.

 - Crying is a late hunger cue – try to respond to your baby before they become distressed.